viniciusm2001/dl-from-yt/readme.md

 The "listener" works as an emitter when listening to events, because it actually is an emitter.

-But instead going through the hassle of a normal emitter, in which you need to remove the listeners manually, this will automatically be done by DFY after the [End](#end) is emitted.
+But instead going through the hassle of a normal emitter, in which you need to remove the listeners manually, this will automatically be done by DFY after the [End](#end) event is emitted.

 Example: